ERIC J. DAZA

 Bio

-Daza is a biostatistician and health data scientist at Evidation, a digital health company.
-He has worked for 20+ years in industry and academia, in pharma clinical trials, survey sampling, nutrition, maternal/child health, global/international health, health promotion and disease prevention, healthtech, digital health, and behavioral medicine.
+Dr. Daza is a biostatistician and health data scientist.
+He has worked for 21+ years in industry and academia, in pharma clinical trials, survey sampling, nutrition, maternal/child health, global/international health, health promotion and disease prevention, healthtech, digital health, and behavioral medicine.

 As a privileged middle-class Brown Asian immigrant from the Philippines, and as a neurodivergent person with ADHD, Daza earned both his BA in Neurobiology / Cognitive Studies and MPS in Applied Statistics at Cornell University, followed by his DrPH in Biostatistics at the University of North Carolina at Chapel Hill.
 He then trained as a postdoc at the Stanford Prevention Research Center.
 He is also Jesuit-trained.